BramVanroy/clarin-spf/README.md

 ## Usage

 Once you have logged in by initializing the `ClarinRequester` class, you can use the `get`, `post`, `put`, and `delete` methods to make requests to the CLARIN services.
-The cookies will be automatically added to the request headers.
+Depending on how long the cookies are valid **you will not have to login again for quite some time**, improving usability greatly.
+The cookies will be automatically added to the request headers for all future requests.
+When at some point that does not work anymore, you will be redirected to login again.
 The request methods are identical to the `requests` package.

 ```python
 from clarin_spf import ClarinRequester